 Best Area To Stay In Venice

-I have made over ten trips to Venice, staying as far away as Padua, an hour away, and as close as 100 metres from Piazza San Marco (St Mark’s Square).
-There are six districts in the city in which you can base yourself, as well as the outlying islands of the Venetian lagoon, the mainland overspill of Venice, Mestre, and beyond, elsewhere in the Veneto region.
+I have made over ten trips to Venice, staying as close as 100 metres from Piazza San Marco (St Mark’s Square) and as far away as Padua, an hour away.
+You can choose your best neighborhood to stay in Venice from the six districts of the city, as well as the outlying islands of the Venetian lagoon.
+Options further afield include Venice’s mainland overspill, Mestre, and elsewhere in the Veneto region.

 Our area by area guide gives you the low-down on what to expect from each, including what is entailed getting around, waterbus stops, what to see there, and distance from your arrival point and the main sights.
-And above all it will help you decide on what the best area to stay in Venice is for you.
+And above all it will help you make that all-important decision on which of the best areas to stay in Venice is the right one for you.

 Venice has two airports, both on the mainland: Marco Polo and Treviso.

 Marco Polo is the closer of the two, and there are three ways of getting to Venice from Marco Polo airport.
 Alilaguna run waterbus services from the airport, with two routes, Blue and Orange, running all year.
 The Blue route runs around the east side of the city to San Marco and on to the Cruise Terminal on the other side of the city, and the Orange route runs down the Cannaregio Canal before heading down the Grand Canal to San Marco.
 If you buy tickets online, a return from the airport to San Marco works out at only €25, a great bargain.

 Venice water taxis can cost a whole lot more.
 They’ll take you as close as possible to your Venice accommodation, but will set you back over €100, as much as you’d pay for a night in a four-star hotel in most European cities.